Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 of an object's ancestors until a method for a message is found.

 Most of the objects encountered so far inherit directly from *prototype* objects.
-Scatterplots inherit from `scatterplot-proto`, histograms from `histogram-proto`, regression models from `regression-model-proto`.
+Scatter-plots inherit from `scatterplot-proto`, histograms from `histogram-proto`, regression models from `regression-model-proto`.
 Prototypes are just like any other objects.
 They are essentially *typical* versions of a certain kind of